Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Numerical methods

 In our analysis of both simulations, we define the zero time point as the moment the first sink particle forms, occurring 5.6 Myr and 11.2 Myr after the simulation start for the HFS and FS, respectively.
-At this zero times, we calculate the free-fall times of 2.97 and 2.87~Myr using the mean density of gas that would be considered molecular (i.e., gas with density $n>$100~cm\alamenos3).
-This corresponds to mean densities of $\promedio{n (t=5.6 \, {\rm Myr})}=$~139.8 and $\promedio{n (t=11.2 \, {\rm Myr})}=240.9 \,\ppcc$, for the HFS and FS, respectively.
+At this zero times, we calculate the free-fall times of 2.97 and 2.87~Myr using the mean density of gas that would be considered molecular (i.e., gas with density $n>$100~cm\alamenos3).\footnote{Since our study focuses on the molecular phase and we do not include chemical processes in our simulations, we consider gas with densities above this threshold ($100 \pcc$) as molecular, as it represents the typical average density of MCs reported in the literature \citep[see e.g.,][]{Murray2011}.} This corresponds to mean densities of $\promedio{n (t=5.6 \, {\rm Myr})}=$~139.8 and $\promedio{n (t=11.2 \, {\rm Myr})}=240.9 \,\ppcc$, for the HFS and FS, respectively.

-In both simulations, as expected from theory \citep[e.g., ][]{Franco_Cox86, Hartmann+01}, while the compressed gas becomes denser and more massive, the clouds become gravitationally unstable and proceed to collapse.
-And just as it occurs with a system of particles \citep[e.g.,][]{Noriega-Mendoza_Aguilar18}, the natural outcome of the gravitational collapse of a molecular cloud is to exhibit equipartition between its gravitational and internal energies \citep[see also][]{Vazquez-Semadeni+07, Noriega-Mendoza_Aguilar18, Vianey+23, Ibañez-Mejia+22}, which may very well be mistaken as virial equilibrium \citep{Ballesteros-Paredes+11a, Ballesteros-Paredes+18, Vianey+23}.
+In both simulations, as expected from theory \citep[e.g., ][]{Franco_Cox86, Hartmann+01}, while the compressed gas becomes denser and more massive, the clouds become gravitationally unstable and proceed to collapse. { A comparison of Figs. \ref{fig:filament-hub} and \ref{fig:filamento} shows that the HFS has a higher average density compared to the FS, making it more strongly gravitationally bound.} And just as it occurs with a system of particles \citep[e.g.,][]{Noriega-Mendoza_Aguilar18}, the natural outcome of the gravitational collapse of a molecular cloud is to exhibit equipartition between its gravitational and internal energies \citep[see also][]{Vazquez-Semadeni+07, Noriega-Mendoza_Aguilar18, Vianey+23, Ibañez-Mejia+22}, which may very well be mistaken as virial equilibrium \citep{Ballesteros-Paredes+11a, Ballesteros-Paredes+18, Vianey+23}.\footnote{ Note that while the condition $E_k \sim -E_g$ is often interpreted as virial {\it equilibrium}, this is not necessarily true.
+Virial equilibrium is defined as the condition $\ddot{I} = 0$ in the virial theorem, where $I$ is the moment of inertia of the system.
+However, the virial theorem is intrinsically a time-dependent equation, and the condition $E_{\rm k} \sim -E_{\rm g}$ can also arise in dynamical, nonequilibrium situations (i.e., in which $\ddot I \ne 0$).
+In dissipationless $N$-body systems, such as globular clusters, the collapse can be stopped by virialization because the kinetic energy generated by the collapse can be stored in the system itself.
+Indeed, \cite{Noriega-Mendoza_Aguilar18} showed that during the gravitational collapse of initially subvirial systems, $E_k \sim -E_g$ is achieved near the free-fall timescale due to the dissipationless nature of particle systems.
+On the other hand, in dissipative and radiative gaseous systems, the energy cannot be stored, and the collapse continues, implying that $\ddot{I} \ne 0$ .
+Nevertheless, in such systems, the kinetic energy in the {\it infall} motions can still satisfy $E_{\rm k} \sim E_{\rm g}$ \citep[e.g.,] [] {Vazquez-Semadeni+07, Guerrero_Gamboa+20}, because the kinetic energy is extracted from the gravitational energy.}